jchang153/causal-abstractions-ot/README.md

 # PLOT: Progressive Localization via Optimal Transport

-This repository contains the experiment code for the paper sources in `paper/`, especially `paper/neurips_2026.tex`.
+This repository contains the experiment code for the PLOT paper.
 The publication-facing experiment code is organized under `experiments/` by benchmark.

+The local `paper/` folder is gitignored.
+It can contain manuscript sources, generated figures, and other paper-build artifacts on a developer machine, but it is not part of the tracked repository.

+Repo-facing figures live under `figs/`, including the PLOT overview diagram at `figs/plot_diagram_new.pdf`.

 Run commands from the repository root.